broadinstitute/be-validation-pipeline/README.md

 ### Step 1: Create Metainformation File

-This file will be used in each of the three BEV notebooks.
+This file will be used in each of the three BEV notebooks. **Please refer to the Sequence_Orientation_Documentation.html in the docs folder to make sure sequence inputs are formatted correctly**
 <br/><br/>
 **Columns**: